"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A study looking at a different type of MRI scan to help plan treatment for retroperitoneal sarcoma (PIRS)

-If you have a retroperitoneal sarcoma, you may have surgery to remove it.
-You may also have radiotherapy to help shrink the cancer before surgery.
-When planning these treatments, doctors usually use CT scans.
-But in this study, researchers want to see if a type of MRI scan called functional MRI (fMRI) gives them more information.
-These scans can show what is happening inside the cancer, rather than simply its structure.
+In this study, researchers want to see if a type of MRI scan called functional MRI (fMRI) gave more information.
+This scan shows what is happening inside the cancer, rather than simply its size and location.

-They hope that fMRI will help them to improve how doctors assess tumours before surgery.
-And, help them to see how well a tumour has responded to radiotherapy.
+They hoped that fMRI would help doctors to better assess sarcomas before surgery.
+And help them to see how well a tumour had responded to radiotherapy.

-The main aim of this study is to see if fMRI scans can help improve treatment planning for people with retroperitoneal sarcoma.
+The main aim of this study was to see if fMRI scans helped improve treatment planning for people with retroperitoneal sarcoma.

 How to join a clinical trial